aimer63/fire/docs/inflation.md

 ## How Inflation Is Applied

-- Most of the flows (expenses, income, pension, house purchase) and bank account bounds, which are typically defined in real terms in the configuration, are converted to **nominal terms** using the `state.monthly_cumulative_inflation_factors` stored in the state.
+- Most of the flows (expenses, income, pension) and bank account bounds, which are typically defined in today's money in the configuration, are converted to **nominal terms** using the `state.monthly_cumulative_inflation_factors` stored in the state.
-- For items specified by year (e.g., a ectra_expensesin year `N`), the `state.monthly_cumulative_inflation_factors[N * 12]` is used to get the cumulative inflation up to the start of that year.
+- For items specified by year (e.g., a extra_expense in year `N`), the `state.monthly_cumulative_inflation_factors[N * 12]` is used to get the cumulative inflation up to the start of that year.
 - All asset balances are managed in nominal terms during the simulation.